UNIVERSITY OF BRIGHTON WIDENING PARTICIPATION OUTREACH PRIVACY NOTICE

 What is the University of Brighton’s lawful basis for collecting your data for its Widening Participation programme?

-In line with the GDPR, universities are classified as Public Authorities in the fullest sense of the term.
+Universities are classified as Public Authorities in the fullest sense of the term.
 Although the overarching function is primarily to educate, universities are also statutorily required to demonstrate financial integrity and performance accountability, particularly relating to educational outcomes, therefore certain university activities are deemed to be tasks necessarily carried out ‘in the public interest’.

 The university of Brighton’s Widening Participation Outreach Team collects data to monitor and evaluate its widening participation and outreach programme; tracking the progression of participating students to investigate the impact of widening participation and outreach on their attainment, progression, social mobility, graduate outcomes and eventual employment.
 Therefore, the lawful basis of a task carried out in the public interest is applicable to data collected and processed by the University of Brighton’s Widening Participation Outreach Team.

 We collect the name, date of birth, postcode, school/college and email address of participants in our activities.
 We also collect data that the government requires us to report on to support the widening participation agenda, such as looked after child status, young carer status, estranged status, first generation of family into HE, pupil premium, in receipt of free school meals, gender, disability and ethnicity.
 We collect this data either directly or via schools and colleges.

 In the case of general communications we take your name, email address and (if provided) your course/subject of interest so that we can tailor our communications to you.